 The weight of any coin depends upon three factors: diameter, thickness, and material composition.
-As such, coins being made out of different material, having different thicknesses, and different diameters will weigh different amounts.
-Mints from around the world have used a variety of different materials to manufacture coins ranging from precious metals, such as gold and silver, to low-cost steel that sells for pennies a pound.
+As such, coins made out of different materials, having different thicknesses, and different diameters will weigh different amounts.
+Mints from around the world have used a variety of different materials to manufacture coins ranging from precious metals, such as gold and silver, to low-cost steel and aluminum that sells for pennies a pound.

 Although the United States is one of the few nations in the world that has not officially adopted the metric system for commerce, all coin specifications for United States coinage is given in millimeters for diameter and grams for weight.

 Mints strive to produce a product that is consistent in diameter, thickness, and material used.
 However, slight differences in the manufacturing process will lead to variances in the coins it produces.
 In other words, there will be some slight differences between identical coins that were produced at different times in the minting process.

 How Much Does a Penny Weigh?

 The United States Mint currently manufactures one-cent coins that consist of a core of 99.2 percent zinc and 0.8 percent copper plated with less than 0.003 inches of pure copper.
 It is 19.05 millimeters in diameter and weighs 2.5 grams with a tolerance of ± 0.1 grams.